sainathadapa/stubthat/README.md

 }
 ```

 Here, the function `f1` calls `f2` within its body.
-Suppose `f2` takes more than few seconds to run (e.g.: Simulations, Model building, etc).
-Let's assume that the `f2` function already has separate tests written to test its validity.
-As `f2` function's validity is ensured, and since it takes a lot of time to finish, it may be better to skip the `interim_val <- f2(...)` statement in tests for the `f1` function.
-Also, a general expectation from a suite of tests is that they should finish within few minutes (if not seconds).
-In such a case, using a stub of `f2` while testing `f1` is desirable.
+Suppose `f2` takes
+more than few seconds to run (e.g.: Simulations, Model building, etc).
+Let’s assume that the `f2` function already has separate tests written
+to test its validity.
+As `f2` function’s validity is ensured, and since
+it takes a lot of time to finish, it may be better to skip the
+`interim_val <- f2(...)` statement in tests for the `f1` function.
+Also,
+a general expectation from a suite of tests is that they should finish
+within few minutes (if not seconds).
+In such a case, using a stub of
+`f2` while testing `f1` is desirable.

 API
 ===